 Jonathan "John" Minor was born in about 1853 in Unity Twp., near East Palestine, Columbiana County, OH, one of 15 children of Jacob and Julianna (Forney) Minor.
 He and his wife had a large family, but suffered the tragic coal mining deaths of a son and a son in law.

 On Jan.
 25, 1872, at about the age of 18, John obtained a license to marry 17-year-old Emma Howell (1854-1951) in Columbiana County.
 However, there is no marking on the license to show that they actually were married, or who would have performed the ceremony, vital information which typically is contained in such documents.

 Emma was born in Columbiana, Columbiana County, on May 16, 1854, the daughter of George and Esther Howell.

 A copy of their original marriage license (seen here) is on file today in the county courthouse in Lisbon, OH.
 His signature in ink is clearly legible as "Jonathan."

 The Minors became the parents of a family of 10 children -- Clifford Minor, John Charles "Jack" Minor, Edward Minor, Jacob Alexander Minor, Sarah Ann Williams Beardslee Warstler, Esther Belle Dillon, Estella Postel, Eva I. Studer and Grace Candle Brain.

 Circa 1879-1882, when children Clifford and Esther were born, the family was residing in Washingtonville, Columbiana County.

-John was a coal miner for decades.
+John labored as a coal miner for decades.
 A typical Columbiana County coal mine, at New Waterford near where John's parents lived, is seen here.

-In about 1886, the family moved to Sherrodsville, Orange Township, Carroll County, OH.
+In about 1886, the family moved to Sherodsville, Orange Township, Carroll County, OH.
 The town at that time was a major center of coal mining activity, "prospering with hope," according to The Sherrodsville Standard, a town history prepared by students at the Sherrodsville Elementary School.
 Emma was a member of the old Methodist Church in Sherrodsville.